Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 We personally test every product featured in our reviews and guides.
 By ordering products anonymously and getting a group of independent testers, we are able to get first-hand experience and provide data-driven recommendations.
 Learn more.

 At a recent team meeting, we got into a discussion about a few different pre-workout supplements.
-And while people tend to have their favorite products, we always leave our personal preferences aside and take the full research approach when comparing them.
+And while people tend to have their favorite products, we always leave our personal preferences aside and take a thorough research approach when comparing them.

-As personal trainers, that means researching the exact ingredients and testing the results ourselves or with clients.
+For us personal trainers, that means researching the exact ingredients and testing the results ourselves or with the help of our clients.

-And after testing Gorilla Mode and Woke AF with a group of ten clients, we’ve compiled some interesting data.
+After testing Gorilla Mode and Woke AF for several weeks with a group of ten clients, we’ve compiled some interesting data.

 Here’s how they compare.

-The main difference between Gorilla Mode and Woke AF is that Gorilla Mode has a formula list that contains more scientifically proven ingredients.
+The main difference between Gorilla Mode and Woke AF is that Gorilla Mode has a formula list that contains more scientifically proven ingredients than Woke AF and has fewer trademarked components.

 This is a good pre-workout supplement, but it contains as much caffeine as three cups of coffee, and that can make you feel jittery and even mess up your sleep recovery times [1].